Emotional Thawing Makes Borderline Feel Worse

 Sometimes we feel as if we're getting worse instead of better.
 Sometimes we feel as if we're in more pain, not less.
 This is due to emotional thawing.

-It’s like a case of frostbite.
+Emotional thawing is like a case of frostbite.
 In physical frostbite, which occurs when a body part is overexposed or unprotected to cold, we lose sensation in that part and become numb.
-When we come out of the cold, we’re first aware of being numb, then as the numbness faces we feel pain.
+When we come out of the cold, we're first aware of being numb, then as the numbness faces we feel pain.
 The pain is a sign of healing.

 The same is true with emotional pain.
 Invalidating environments lead you to question your worth, your feelings, your thoughts, your sensations, and so forth.
 This leads to a loss of physical and emotional awareness, called the "Detached Protector" mode, which leads to emotional numbness.
 When we reconnect, we become aware of our numbness, then we feel the pain of emotionally thawing.
 This too is a sign of healing.

 Understanding that painful thawing is a stage in healing may help you tolerate it.
 However, it is important you have techniques to help you survive the pain.